 The uncertainties of Covid-19 and the transition to a more digital infrastructure as accentuated the need to reexamine many aspects of business.

-The following key themes serve as a foundation for navigating COVID-19 impacts and long-standing trends transforming the oil and gas industry.
+The following key themes serve as a foundation for navigating COVID-19 impacts and long-standing trends transforming the energy industry.

 1. ESG in the operating model